SIGKDDanon/SIGKDD2021DeAnonV2/README.md

 # Requirements
 # Running Simulations
-In the folder XX we have provided shell scripts to run simulations.
+In the folder PostDiffMixture/simulations_folder/simulation_scripts we have provided shell scripts to run simulations.
 # Analyzing Simulations